Google halts ads related to abortion referendum in Ireland

 Debate over the amendment has been bitterly divided with some polls suggesting it could be repealed.
 But the vote has drawn attention from international groups looking to push the vote one way or another.

-Facebook's and Google's actions come as the companies implement new policies to help protect the integrity of voting around the world.
-The companies have come under scrutiny after Russian trolls used social media to meddle in the 2016 presidential election.
-There's also evidence to suggest that these platforms were also manipulated in the lead up to the UKs Brexit vote.
+Facebook and Google's actions come as the companies implement new policies to help protect the integrity of voting around the world.
+The companies have come under scrutiny after Russian trolls used social media to meddle in the 2016 US presidential election.
+There's also evidence to suggest that these platforms were manipulated in the lead-up to the UK's Brexit vote.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.